 Slip and slide games are a great Summer water activity, as is kickball.
 Both are great ways to have fun in the sun.
 But they can get boring.
 So why not combine them?
-Slip and slide kickball provides competition and teamwork while also cooling the players down in the summer heat.
+Slip-and-slide kickball provides competition and teamwork while cooling players down in the summer heat.

 How to Make Your Own Slip and Slide Kickball Field